dataplane/serverhosting/README.md

 # Server Hosting Providers

-This list is not a comprehensive list of hosting providers, only those that DataPlane.org has utilized or attempted to utilize are included.
+This list is not a comprehensive list of hosting providers, only those that DataPlane.org has recently utilized are included.
 Therefore, by definition, this is a woefully incomplete and imperfect list of server hosting providers.

-DataPlane.org utilizes server hosting providers for a variety of data, feeds or measurement projects.
-We prefer KVM-based virtual servers or dedicated (bare metal) systems that can run the latest stable version of Debian.
-We prefer services that are modestly priced and accept PayPal.
+DataPlane.org utilizes server hosting providers for a variety of data, feeds and measurement projects.
+We generally use KVM-based virtual servers or dedicated (bare metal) systems that can run the latest stable version of Debian.
+Our resource requirements are modest.
+For example, as of this writing, a sensor VM with 512MB of RAM, a 10GB disk, and the equivalent of a shared 10 Mb/s link is more than enough.
+The ability to remotely reboot and re-install a minimal, relatively current Debian amd64 (x86_64) system without support intervention is highly desirable.
-We also seek rich IP address prefix diversity in IP address assignment from providers (see the [list of IPv4 /8 prefixes DataPlane.org already has a presence in](v4prefixes.txt)).
-We do not require much support nor an extensive array of features.
-In fact our service demands are quite modest.
-We prefer long term commitments and reasonably stable providers.
-We reject any provider that requires us to provide a copy of government-issued id for account verification, which we consider a dangerous and unnecessary practice for both consumer and provider.
-This list should reflect these preferences.
+Geographic diversity and a diverse set of IP address assignments across our sensor nodes is of particular interest and sometimes drives our interest in certain providers.
+With very few exceptions, PayPal billing is the payment method of choice.
+We are happy to provide complete contact information and even voice verification, but with very rare exception we do not do business with providers that request copies or scans of a personnel's government-issued identification or a billing statement.

 Brief notes or comments about a server hosting provider based on DataPlane.org's experience with them may be included.
 Only factual or